DUNE/p3s/documents/src/WORKFLOW.md

 in the form of a Python script appropriately named *workflow.py*.
 For brief summary of command line options run the script with "-h" option.

-The function of the client is to create, manage, adjust and delete workflows in p3s.
+The function of this client is to create, manage, adjust and delete workflows (and their templates) in p3s.
 The client does not provide much of monitoring functionality, which instead mainly exists in the Web interface of the p3s system.

 In p3s --- just like in many workflow management systems --- the Directed Acyclic Graph (DAG) is an abstraction of a workflow.
 In the graph, vertices represent jobs and edges represent